Saraesabbagh/cyb4/README.md

 <a href="https://cyb4.vercel.app/" target="_blank">Play the game!</a>

-If you are unable to connect to the game please check the status of the api by following this link
+If you are unable to connect to the game please check the status of the api by following this link.
+If it is down please try and play the game later.

 <a href="[https://cyb4.vercel.app/](https://status.disneyapi.dev/)" target="_blank">https://status.disneyapi.dev/</a>